Supporting the body image of children

 Our attitude towards weight and body size often sits deep within us, unexamined and unquestioned.

 It has been shaped by our parents, siblings, teachers, mentors, friends and peers, as well as our experiences and what kind of privileges or discrimination we’ve faced due to the body we just happened to be born into.
-Our behaviours (healthy and unhealthy) have been affirmed or criticised.
+Our behaviours have been affirmed or criticised.
 Which of these behaviours are commended or shamed will vary widely according to our culture, social group, socioeconomic status, education, gender, sexual orientation, the colour of our skin and what size our body happens to be.
 (Not an exhaustive list)

 We form a weight and appearance bias.